claudiulodro/poprism-web-browser/README.md

 # poprism-web-browser
-The First Web Browser For Roku
+A Web Browser For Roku

+Visit https://owner.roku.com/add/internetbrowser to install the channel.